 Today, there are entire companies dedicated solely to creating prep fashions for men and women.
 Read further for the list of my favorite designers.

-Prep Clothing – What We Wear
+Prep Clothing – What To Wear

 There are many items we enjoy as a whole.
-Often some of the best items are handed down and many are found in little antique shops and thrift stores.
+Often some of the best items are handed down, and many are found in little antique shops and thrift stores.

 In the following list, Sven Raphael Schneider & J.A.
 Shapira discuss some of the most popular preppy wardrobe items:

 Anchor bracelets are exactly what they sound like.
-Bracelets made of a variety of fabric and materials, usually rope, leathers or sail cloth and fastened with a small metal or plastic anchor that operates similar to a hook.
+Bracelets made of a variety of fabric and materials, usually rope, leathers or sail cloth and fastened with a small metal or plastic anchor that operates similarly to a hook.
 This jewelry is very popular in prep culture both with men and women and is about as nautical as it gets.

-The argyle sweater is predominantly seen in golf apparel which is why it has become so ingrained in the prep culture.
-Since golf has long been a favorite pastime of preppies, argyle has become a pattern fashionable amongst both men and women.
+The argyle sweater is predominantly seen in golf apparel, which is why it has become so ingrained in the prep culture.
+Since golf has long been a favorite pastime of preppies, Argyle has become a pattern fashionable amongst both men and women.
 The pattern itself can simply be characterized as being made up of diamonds or lozenges.
 Typically they will overlap in a motif which can add a sense of multiple dimensions and texture.
 In most cases, it’s used as an overlay of intercrossing diagonal lines on solid diamonds.

-While you can find these patterns in solid blacks and grays, what’s most popular are the bright colors including blues, greens and pinks.
+While you can find these patterns in solid blacks and grays, what’s most popular are the bright colors including blues, greens, and pinks.

 Barbour Wax Jacket

 Barbour wax jackets are extremely popular with Prep’s, and they have been for years.
-Most people choose between the Beaufort, which was designed for shooting (hunting for all Americans) with an extra game pocket and the Bedale which was made for horseback riding.
-To go over all pros and cons of each model, will be worth an article on its own, especially considering the option of different waxes, cuts, ageing and submodels.
+Most people choose between the Beaufort, which was designed for shooting (hunting for all Americans) with an extra game pocket and the Bedale, which was made for horseback riding.
+To go over all pros and cons of each model, will be worth an article on its own, especially considering the option of different waxes, cuts, aging and submodels.
 However, we think the classic Beaufort in olive green will work for most men.

 Colorful belts with motifs and stripes are an integral part of a preppy wardrobe.
 Often combined with brown leather and a brass buckle, these more or less flexible cloth belts are combined with chinos, Madras or seersucker pants to create a bold look.